aimeos/aimeos-typo3-dist/README.md

 # Aimeos online shop distribution for TYPO3

-The distribution package provides an out of the box web shop based on the the Aimeos online shop extension for TYPO3.
-The package contains a pre-configured, full featured shop including faceted search, product listings and detail views as well as baskets, coupon handling the checkout process and all e-mail handling for notifying the customers.
+The distribution package provides an out of the box web shop based on the the Aimeos online shop extension for TYPO3 v10.
+The package contains a pre-configured, full featured shop including faceted search, product listings and detail views as well as baskets, coupons, handling the checkout process and all e-mail handling for notifying the customers.

 **Table of contents**